FishPain/Emoscript/README.md

 # Emoscript
-A new programming language in is in Emojis.
+A new programming language in is in Emojis. 🖨️("Hello world")